 In each video project I push farther into what can be done in iMovie; this time I spotted how I could use an overlay video track and set its transparency to overlap content.
 I also have fleshed out some tricks for using the Ken Burns effect for more than swooping over photos (the tutorials may have to wait until I start teaching ds106).

 This was not meant as a how to post, but more of an appreciation for the opportunities to do this kind of work with Brian and Jim.

 Pure in my heart too, pure.

-The post "From the EDUPUNK Documentary Cutting Room Floor" was originally pulled charred and crispy from a smoky charred oven at CogDogBlog (https://cogdogblog.com/2015/12/edupunk-doc-cutting-room-floor/) on December 12, 2015.
+The post "From the EDUPUNK Documentary Cutting Room Floor" was originally emerged from the primordial ooze and first walked on land at CogDogBlog (https://cogdogblog.com/2015/12/edupunk-doc-cutting-room-floor/) on December 12, 2015.